lukazmm/lukazmm.github.io/README.md

 # Personal Website of Lukazmm

 This is the personal website of `lukazmm`.
-This website is generated with `Zola` and the `index.html` file is stored in the `public/` directory after running `zola build`.
+This website is generated with `Zola` and after running `zola build` the resulting files are stored in the `gh-pages` branch.